US stocks set more records as Wall Street's relentless rally keeps rolling

-The S&P 500 rose 0.4% after erasing what had been a modest loss earlier in the morning.
-The Dow Jones Industrial Average was up 96 points, or 0.2%, as of 1:30 p.m.
-Eastern time, and the Nasdaq composite was 0.6% higher.
-All three are on track to top their latest all-time highs, which were set on Friday.
+The S&P 500 rose 0.4% after erasing a modest loss from the morning.
+The Dow Jones Industrial Average added 66 points, or 0.1%, and the Nasdaq composite climbed 0.7%.
+It's the third straight day where all three indexes set an all-time high.

 “Every time the market seems to be running out of momentum, it fools most of us by pushing to higher heights,” said Jay Woods, chief market strategist at Freedom Capital Markets.

-Oracle climbed 4.7% after a senior official in President Donald Trump's administration said the tech giant will receive a copy of TikTok's algorithm to operate for U.S. users as part of the deal to keep the popular platform running in the country.
+Oracle also pushed the market higher after climbing 6.3%.
+A senior official in President Donald Trump's administration said the tech giant will receive a copy of TikTok's algorithm to operate for U.S. users, part of the deal to keep the popular platform running in the country.

 Oracle also named Clay Magouyrk and Mike Sicilia as its CEOs, with current CEO Safra Catz becoming executive vice chair of the technology company's board.